viscom-ulm/Net2Vis/README.md

 With Net2Vis, these problems are gone.
 It is designed to provide an abstract network visualization while still providing general information about individual layers.
-We reflect the number of features as well as the spatial reolution of the tensor in our glyph design.
+We reflect the number of features as well as the spatial resolution of the tensor in our glyph design.
 Layer-Types can be identified through colors.
 Since these networks can get fairly complex, we added the possibility to group layers and thus compact the network through replacing common layer sequences.